 - Alarms only: blocks all sounds and vibrations, except from alarms.

-On Android 8.0 (API level 26) and above, users can additionally allow notifications through for app-specific categories (also known as channels) by overriding Do Not Disturb on a channel-by-channel basis.
+On Android 8.0 (API level 26) and higher, users can additionally allow notifications through for app-specific categories—also known as channels—by overriding Do Not Disturb on a channel-by-channel basis.
 For example, a payment app might have channels for notifications related to withdrawals and deposits.
-The user can then choose to allow either withdrawal notifications, deposit notifications, or both when in priority mode.
+The user can allow withdrawal notifications, deposit notifications, or both when in priority mode.

 Notifications for foreground services

 Service running in the

-Beginning with Android 8.1 (API level 27), apps cannot make a notification sound more than once per second.
+Beginning with Android 8.1 (API level 27), apps can't make a notification sound more than once per second.
 If your app posts multiple notifications in one second, they all appear as expected, but only the first notification per second makes a sound.

-older devices, use the support library notification API:
+devices, use the Support Library notification API,

 and its subclasses, as well as

 NotificationCompat is updated as the platform evolves to include the latest

-provided on older devices.
+guarantee that the corresponding feature is provided on older devices.
 In some

 Android 5.0, API level 21

-- Introduced lock screen and heads-up notifications.
+Introduces lock screen and heads-up notifications.

-- Notification stacks support added to Android Wear (now called Wear OS) devices.
-Put notifications
+Adds notification stacks support to Android Wear (now called Wear OS) devices.
+Put notifications into a stack using

 Android 7.0, API level 24